Share

 Grey Crowned Crane

-The grey crowned cranes certainly know how to strut their stuff.
+The grey crowned cranes really know how to strut their stuff.
 What makes them so noticeable is their glorious crown of yellow feathers.
 Its profile and regal appearance is so striking that Uganda listed it as its national bird.